Data protection

 • Prevention of occupational risks: Law 31/1995 of 8 November on the Prevention of Occupational Risks ("Ley 31/1995, de 8 de noviembre, de Prevención de Riesgos Laborales").
 This Law sets up a duty for the employer to protect workers against occupational risks and guarantee the safety and health of all workers at their service in aspects related to work.
 In particular, in the context of the Covid-19 pandemic, the worker must inform his/her employer in case of suspected contact with the virus, in order to safeguard his/her own health and that of other workers in the workplace through appropriate measures.

-• Processing and public access to official documents: Access to official public documents that contain personal data shall be governed by the Law 19/2013 of 9 December on transparency, access to public information and good governance (“Ley 19/2013, de 9 de diceimbre, de transparencia, acceso a la Información pública y buen gobierno”), by the GDPR and the Organic Law 3/2018.
+• Processing and public access to official documents: Access to official public documents that contain personal data shall be governed by the Law 19/2013 of 9 December on transparency, access to public information and good governance ("Ley 19/2013, de 9 de diciembre, de transparencia, acceso a la Información pública y buen gobierno"), by the GDPR and the Organic Law 3/2018.

 • Clinical information and documentation: Law 41/2002 of 14 November regulating patient autonomy and rights and obligations regarding clinical information and documentation (in Spanish "Ley 41/2002, de 14 de noviembre, básica reguladora de la autonomía del paciente y de derechos y obligaciones en materia de información y documentación clínica").
 This Law regulates the processing of personal data concerning health and sets up the minimum data retention period.

-• Consent of minors: The processing of personal data based on consent: a) is possible for minors over 14 years of age, and b) for minors under 14 years of age, is only lawful if consent is given by the parent or guardian.
+• for minors under 14 years of age, is only lawful if consent is given by the parent or guardian.

 2. Data protection authority